shxuy/3DTowerOfHanoi/README.md

 Game.prototype.updateDiscPosition in gameLogic.js
 4. I use some parallel lights, but you can swift to a dot light with a lot of work.
 I give out a brief instruction in main.js
+5. If you want to save power when running the game, please use a smaller number for framebuffer.resolution defined in allObjects.js at the expense of aliasing of the shadow.

 ## Known bug
 1. If you use Safari, open the GitHub Pages link in new tab but do not swift to the web page immediately, the speed of